filtastisch/MicroHttp/README.md

-# MicroHttp
+# MicroPythonHttp

-[MicroHttp](https://github.com/filtastisch/MicroHttp) is a simple HTTP server for MicroPython projects.
+[MicroPythonHttp](https://github.com/filtastisch/MicroPythonHttp) is a simple HTTP server for MicroPython projects.